getlantern/lantern-client/README.md

 ### Autorouter

 Routes are defined in `lib/core/router` and need to be compiled into `lib/core/router/router.gr.dart` whenever they're changed.
 You can compile routes by running `make routes`.
+You can clean conflicting routes by `flutter pub run build_runner build --delete-conflicting-outputs`.

 ## Testing Google Play payments